Thida612/Weather-Forecast-App/README.md

 2. Download the project files and open them in your source code editor.
 3. Open a new terminal connected to the project folder.
 4. Run npm install to install all dependencies.
-5. Create a .env file in the root directory of the project and add your OpenWeatherMap API key as   follows: OPENWEATHERMAP_API_KEY=your_api_key.
+5. Navigate to the .env file in the root directory of the project and add your OpenWeatherMap API key and API BASE URL=https://api.openweathermap.org/data/2.5/forecast.

 ## Usage
 Once you have installed all dependencies and set up the .env file, follow these steps to run the app: